Lentz92/HuggyFit/README.md

 # HuggyFit

-HuggyFit is a command-line tool that helps you determine the GPU memory requirements for running HuggingFace models.
-It provides estimation of memory usage considering different quantization methods and system overhead.
+HuggyFit is a tool suite that helps you determine the GPU memory requirements for running HuggingFace models.
+It consists of both a command-line interface (CLI) and an interactive Terminal User Interface (TUI), providing estimation of memory usage considering different quantization methods and system overhead.

 ## Features

+Core Features:
 - 🧮 Accurate GPU memory requirement calculations
 - 📊 Support for different quantization types (FP16, INT8, INT4)
 - 💾 KV cache calculations with fallback estimation